(410 ILCS 130/115)

 incarceration related to sale, possession, use, cultivation, manufacture, or transport of cannabis.

-"Social Equity Applicant" means an applicant that is an Illinois resident that meets one of the following criteria:
+"Social Equity Justice Involved Applicant" means an applicant that is an Illinois resident and one of the following:

 (1) an applicant with at least 51% ownership and